Schools are Implementing Technologies that Benefit All Students, Increasing Retention & Graduation Rates

 The Proven Impact of Education Technologies & Captions for All

-Comprehensive research has shown the substantial benefits of assistive technologies, including captioning and live video captioning for all students.
+Comprehensive research has shown the substantial benefits of education technologies, including captioning and live video captioning for all students.

 One of the strongest cases for adopting existing education technologies to empower all students comes from San Francisco State University.

 Robert Keith Collins, an assistant professor in the College of Ethnic Studies, found that students’ test scores and comprehension greatly improved when captions were used while consuming videos.
 Collins’ began his two-year study by establishing a baseline for student comprehension.
 Then he turned on captions and noted changes in student performance.

 “Not only were students talking about how much having the captions helped them as they took notes, their test scores went up,” Collins said.
 “During the baseline year, there were a lot of Cs.
 In the second years, they went from Cs, Ds and Fs to As, Bs and Cs.
 It was really significant improvement.”